cqse/teamscale-javascript-profiler/packages/teamscale-coverage-collector/README.md

 ## Building

 The Collector is written in TypeScript/JavaScript.
-For building and running it, NodeJs (>= v14) and Yarn are needed as prerequisites.
+For building and running it, NodeJs (>= v16) and pnpm are needed as prerequisites.

 ```
-yarn clean
+pnpm clean
-yarn install
+pnpm install
-yarn build
+pnpm build
 ```

 ## Running the Collector